 Instructions

-- Add the oats and honey to the mixture in the bowl and use your fingers to mix together without creating a paste.
+- Add the oats and honey to the mixture in the bowl and use your fingers or a spatula to mix together without creating a paste.

 - Pour this mixture into the prepared pan and press down firmly and evenly to create a crust.